usdot-jpo-ode/asn1_codec/README.md

 ## Downloading the Source Code and Documentation

-Follow these instructions to download the source code and documentation onto your machine.
-This will not download the submodules the ACM requires to build (see the installation instructions).
+Follow these instructions to download the source code and documentation onto your machine. *This will not download the submodules the ACM requires to build (see the installation instructions).*

-**Step 1.** Clone the source code from GitHub repositories using Git commands:

 ```bash
 git clone https://github.com/usdot-jpo-ode/asn1_codec.git